Bryce Brentz: Kane County Cougars

 On November 17, 2021, Brentz signed with the Kane County Cougars of the American Association of Professional Baseball.
-Brentz played 7 games for the Cougars, during which he hit .222 with 1 Home Run and 1 RBI.
+Brentz played 7 games for the Cougars, during which he hit .222 with one home run and one RBI.
 On July 31, 2022, Brentz was released by the Cougars.

+Coaching career

+On August 24, 2023, Brentz was hired by the Middle Tennessee State University to serve as the new assistant softball coach.